Posted on the Plain Dealer blog by reporter V. David Sartin, but no longer available, we've display the text and images we saved years ago.

 The first tenants moved in a few months ahead of the stock market crash in 1929.
 The Van Sweringen empire was gone by 1935.

 In a 1922 map showing parcels for sale by the Van Sweringen Company, Shaker Square had not been formed.
 It was then called Moreland Circle and was designed to separate vehicles from rapid transit lines.
-Notice that the rapid lines split inside the circle.
+Notice that the Rapid lines split inside the circle.
 That feature was later dropped when the split was moved east.

 Photos courtesy Shaker Historical Society, with permission.